-While Kundasang is to most visiting Kinabalu National Park a mere transit stop, we wish to highlight several notable points of interests around town worth a second look.
+While Kundasang is a mere transit stop to those visiting Kinabalu National Park, we wish to highlight several notable points of interests around town.

 Kundasang War Memorial - Lest We Forget